itsjoshuagraves/digitalgarden/content/docs/guides-00019.md

 title: User Recruiting Script
 weight: 10
 tags: [Guides, Product]
+summary: "A script that you can send to people you want to interview for your research."
 ---

 Our team/company name is kicking off a focused effort to make a better experience for this type of person.